π Quick Start with Hikube

 For your cluster to be accessible, you must create the following DNS records with your DNS provider:

-# Retrieve the public IP of your cluster
+# Retrieve the public IP of your cluster via Ingresses

-# Create DNS records (with your provider):
+Create the DNS records with your DNS provider:

-# Type A: k8s-api.example.com β <CLUSTER_IP>
+Type A: k8s-api.example.com β <ADDRESS>

-# Type A: my-app.example.com β <CLUSTER_IP>
+Type A: my-app.example.com β <ADDRESS>

 - k8s-api.example.com : Kubernetes API access point